¨Life is a tour; we are all tourists.”

 That’s why I always cringe (interiorly) when someone says they have ¨done¨ a country.
 I don’t think anyone can ¨do¨ a country (including locals).
 I don’t believe I’ve ¨done¨ Mexico or Italy even though I have:

-- Spent a long time in both Italy (six months) and Mexico (three and a half years),
+- Spent a long time in both Italy (six months) and Mexico (four and a half years).

-- Lived with fifteen Italian and Mexican families, and
+- Lived with fifteen Italian and Mexican families.

 - Read close to two hundred books about Italy and Mexico.